“Hi Dad,” my 34-year-old son said, “why don’t you come down for a visit and bring me some food?”

 But I had my doubts and opted not to write the story she so desperately wanted.
 The last time I heard from her was in another call, this one from somewhere in Mexico to which she said she’d retreated.
 “I’ve written a book,” my erstwhile friend informed me, a bit too gleefully I thought, “and guess what—you’re in it!”

 Suffice it to say that she didn’t treat me kindly.

-Ah, but now I’d seen those movies and the self-doubt had risen like lava in my gut.
-Had I been too harsh in my judgement, too blind to recognize the truth?
-Had I subjected my own flesh-and-blood to something false and crippling?
+Ah, but now I’ve seen those movies and the self-doubt has risen like lava in my gut.
+Have I been too harsh in my judgement, too blind to recognize the truth?
+Have I subjected my own flesh-and-blood to something false and crippling?

 Feeling guilty, I recently arranged for some virtual face time with my lost and long-suffering son.
 An actual visit, I’d been told, was impossible because of the ongoing pandemic.
 “Is he ready?”
 I eagerly asked the nursing attendant on the day of our scheduled meeting.